30 October 2023

 As a consequence of this, they pull away from other people and isolate themselves, which only makes their situation more difficult.

 No other Enneagram type can match the Two’s ability to anticipate other people’s feelings and reactions.
-While this trait is what makes them indispensable as friends and partners, it also gives them the power to manipulate other people, as theyknow exactly what to say and how to behave to make other people do what they want them to do.
+While this trait is what makes Twos indispensable as friends and partners, it also gives them the power to manipulate other people, as theyknow exactly what to say and how to behave to make other people do what they want them to do.

 Usually, Twos don’t manipulate other people because they really need something from them, but because it gives them a sense of control.